Equatorial spitting cobra: Habitat and ecology

 This species can be found in elevations up to about 1500 m above sea level in mainly primary and secondary tropical forests (including dense jungle terrain); however, it has also been found in gardens, parks, and in urban areas where it may come in contact with humans.
 It is a terrestrial and mainly diurnal snake that feeds mainly on rodents and frogs, but will also feed on other snakes, lizards and small mammals.
-Though not too aggressive in nature, these snakes can and will readily spit venom, even from up in the trees, when they are cornered or threatened.
+Though not too aggressive in nature (unlike the yellow specimens reported from Thailand being highly aggressive and more prone to spitting in copious amounts without running out of venom), these snakes can and will readily spit venom, even from up in the trees, when they are cornered or threatened.
 They will also strike and bite.